 Infrastructure will be delivered in accordance with conditions of PDA development approval, which will identify the relevant infrastructure standards in effect at the time of PDA development approval, or alternatively, Infrastructure master Plan approval.
 These standards may be:

 - i.
-Economic Development Queensland identified standards58,
+Economic Development Queensland identified standards,

 - ii. local / State government standards; or

 - iii. infrastructure provider standards.

-58 For Desired Standards of Service (DSS) refer to the Northshore Hamilton PDA Infrastructure Planning Background Report.
+&lt;sup>61 For Desired Standards of Service (DSS) refer to the Northshore Hamilton PDA Infrastructure Planning Background Report.

 4 Implementation strategy